ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_boards/digital/temperature_v1.rst

 The pinout is identical for each receptacle on the temperature card.

 .. image:: temperature_v1/pinout_onePlug.png
-   :height: 500
+   :height: 350

 IP-Core
 -----------------------
 The temperature card is provided with an IP-Core, which handles the configuration and triggeres a periodical measurement.
 For this purpose the core contains a memory-mapped-interface, wich stores the channel configurations and a freely configurable trigger-generator.

-To generate the needed channel configuration, it's neccessary to read the datasheet of the `LTC2983 <https://www.analog.com/en/products/ltc2983.html>`_. for easier use of the card, there will be a C-library.
+To generate the needed channel configuration, it's neccessary to read the datasheet of the `LTC2983 <https://www.analog.com/en/products/ltc2983.html>`_.
+For easier use of the card, there will be a C-library.

 Wiring
 ------------------------
 Since there exists many possible configuration for the temperature card, its possible to manage some wiring directly on the PCB.

 .. image:: temperature_v1/Onboard_Wiring.png
-   :height: 500
+   :height: 350

-This area is dedicated to implement RC-lowpass filter (C left, R middle) or the placement of the Rsense needed for RTD's.
+This area is dedicated to implement RC-lowpass filter (C left, R middle) to use themocouples or the placement of the Rsense needed for RTD's.
 Further it is possible to enable Rsense-Sharing with 0R-Resistor or solder bridges (R right).
-For most usecases this Filter-and-Wiring-Area should be enough, so that 9 RTD's can be implemented directly without the need of extra wiring.
-If more RTD's are needed, the user could extend the amount of sensors to 18 RTD's on one LTC (see `LTC_Application_Note <https://www.analog.com/media/en/reference-design-documentation/design-notes/DN1035f.pdf>`_ ), but this requires special wiring which is up to the user.
+For most usecases this Filter-and-Wiring-Area should be enough, so that 9 RTD's in 2-Wire-mode can be implemented directly without the need of extra wiring.
+If more RTD's are needed, the user could extend the amount of sensors by chainig up to 18 RTD's on one LTC (see `LTC_Application_Note <https://www.analog.com/media/en/reference-design-documentation/design-notes/DN1035f.pdf>`_ ), but this requires special wiring which is up to the user.